Book Review: The Tibetan Book of Living and Dying

 Healthcare professionals

-Clinical death is all too familiar to doctors and nurses, but dealing with the spiritual aspects of death is something the healthcare profession is not yet comfortable with.
-These are the very people who can play a crucial role in guiding both the dying and their families through the difficult, painful process of watching a life slip away.
+Clinical death is all too familiar to doctors and nurses.
+But many of them are not comfortable dealing with the spiritual aspects of death.
+These are the very people who can make a difference at the end.
+They play a crucial role in guiding the dying and their families through the difficult, painful process of watching a life slip away.

-All of us who will have to die one day
+All of us who have to die one day

-Death is part of life, and until we have learnt the meaning of dying well, we will not know how to live well.
-Some people may find reading and talking about death morbid, yet each of us will have to face it at some point.
+Until we have learnt the meaning of dying well, we will not know how to live well.
+Some people may find reading and talking about death morbid, yet we all have to face it.
 In my view, it is much better to go on a journey having some sort of road map than none at all.

 My favourite quote